Last Updated on February 3, 2023

-Tucked away halfway down Regent Street is Ice bar London!
+Tucked away halfway down Regent Street is the Ice bar London!
 Best way to describe it, is a walk in freezer full of ice sculptures, carved by the same artists that do the IceHotel in Sweden.
 The bar is made of ice, the walls are ice, the tables and chairs are ice…even the glasses are ice (the floor isn’t ice so you don’t have to worry about slipping over)!
-The 2016 theme was ‘Ice Bar Rocks’ a Rock n Roll, which was perfect for mine and my sister’s visit because we both love music!
-The current 2018 theme is ‘Wild In The City’ with ice sculptures of animals.
+The 2016 theme was ‘Ice Bar Rocks’ a Rock n Roll, which was perfect for mine and my sister’s visit because we both love music.
+The current 2019 theme is ‘Valhalla Calling‘ with ice sculptures based around magic and myths!

 For once we had a warm day in London, I was wearing shorts, everyone in the line was like ‘you’re going to freeze!!!’.
 It really wasn’t that bad, it’s roughly -5c (23f)…Iowan winters seem to not really get above that for close to 6 months of the year!
+The capes are quite long too, I’m 5ft 4 and it came down below my knees.
 Although my legs were fine for that short time, I probably wouldn’t recommend wearing sandals/flip flops.
 I kept taking my gloves off to use my camera and by the end of my session, my fingers were a little numb.

 The most fun part of the Ice Bar experience, is that the glasses are made of ice!
 They are quite slippery so it’s worth using both gloved hands to hold them!
 The glasses don’t melt despite being constantly held onto, only the rim starts melting away but it then makes it easier to drink from!

 *TIP*: There are plenty of cocktail flavours to choose from, either Vodka, Rum, Tequila or Whiskey based.
 2nd drinks are quite expensive, so me and my sister each chose a different flavour each and then shared them.